Quasigraphs and skeletal partitions: The plane sequence of a quasigraph

 If no weakly redundant hyperedge exists in $L$, choose the maximum hyperedge $e$ in $L$ according to a fixed linear ordering $\leq_E$ of all hyperedges in $H$.
-(For the purposes of this and the following section, the choice of $\leq_E$ is not important; it will be discussed in more detail in Section~\ref{sec:bad}).
+This case is illustrated in Figure~\ref{fig:limit}.
+(For the purposes of this and the following section, the choice of $\leq_E$ is not important; it will be discussed in more detail in Section~\ref{sec:bad}.)
 Set $d^\pi_{i-1}$ equal to $e$.
 We say that $\pi$ \emph{continues} at $(i-1,\infty)$.
 Moreover, in this case, any quasicycle in $\overline{\pi/\PP}$ whose leading hyperedge is $e$ will be referred to as a \emph{decisive quasicycle at $(i-1,\infty)$}.

-Since $e$ is not weakly redundant, we can distinguish the following two cases for the definition of $\ptn\pi i 0$: \begin{itemize} \item if $e$ is a $\PP$-antibridge, then the classes of $\ptn\pi i 0$ are all the anticomponents of $\pi$ on $X$ in $H-e$, where $X$ ranges over all classes of $\PP$, \item if $e$ is a $\PP$-bridge, then the classes of $\ptn\pi i 0$ are all the components of $\pi-e$ on $X$ in $H$, where $X$ ranges over all classes of $\PP$. \end{itemize}
+Since $e$ is not weakly redundant, we can distinguish the following two cases for the definition of $\ptn\pi i 0$: \begin{itemize} \item if $e$ is a $\PP$-antibridge, then the classes of $\ptn\pi i 0$ are all the anticomponents of $\pi$ on $X$ in $H-e$, where $X$ ranges over all classes of $\PP$, \item if $e$ is a $\PP$-bridge, then the classes of $\ptn\pi i 0$ are all the components of $\pi-e$ on $X$ in $H$, where $X$ ranges over all classes of $\PP$. \end{itemize} Note that in the first of these cases, $e$ is not used by $\pi$, while in the second case, it is used by $\pi$.

 The subsequent partitions $\ptn\pi i 1,\ptn\pi i 2,\dots$ are then defined as described above, and the partition $\ptn\pi i\infty$ is defined analogously to $\ptn\pi 0\infty$.
 Iter\-ating, we obtain the whole plane sequence $\lseq\pi$ and the partitions $\ptn\pi 0\infty,\ptn\pi 1 \infty,\dots$.
 By the finiteness of $H$, there is some $i_0$ such that $\ptn\pi {i_0} \infty = \ptn\pi {i_0+1} \infty$, and we define $\ptn\pi\infty\infty$ as $\ptn\pi {i_0} \infty$.